The Society of Women against AIDS in Africa

 SHARE Sponsored Programs:

 Through continued funding from the Barbara Pillsbury Trust, SWAA purchased wooden crates to transport tomatoes to large markets.
 The organization has been successful in increasing produce yields but needed strong containers to protect the quality of produce.
+The project increased the income of families and from the proceeds of the sales of vegetables, a motorcycle was purchased to serve community needs of transporting sick children to the closest hospital.

 Implementation of a Fish-Breeding Project, Democratic Republic of Congo